Understanding the Results

 Caring for your baby can be exhausting so you might need some help.
 It’s important that you take good care of yourself, too.

 Research shows that the parents' emotional state is very important.
-If you are feeling depressed for more than a month, be sure to talk with someone about it.
+If you are feeling depressed, anxious and are having problmes doing your normal daily activiites, talk with your doctor.
 (Your family’s health care provider can help direct you to resources.)

 Even if your child does have CF, you will get through this.
 The world of CF is filled with caring professionals, loving organizations, and supportive parents.
 They will provide you with resources, information, support, and the latest medical research that continues to enhance and lengthen our children’s lives.